aisearchapp/aisearch-client-php/README.md

   require_once 'path/to/aisearch-client-php/src/Aisearch.php';  // Adjust the path as needed

   ```
   Make sure all SDK files are accessible (maintain the directory structure as provided).
-This approach requires that you manage the loading of SDK classes (either via manual `require_once` calls or configuring an autoloader following PSR-4 for the `common\components\sdk\aisearchClient` namespace).
+This approach requires that you manage the loading of SDK classes (either via manual `require_once` calls or configuring an autoloader following PSR-4 for the `AisearchClient` namespace).

 **Requirements**: The Aisearch SDK uses cURL for making HTTP requests.
 Ensure that the PHP cURL extension is enabled on your server.
 The SDK is designed for PHP 7+ (uses strict typing and namespaces), so use a compatible PHP version.